stefan-hoeck/idris2-rhone-js/docs/src/Examples/CSS.md

 the CSS rules below might quite well seem horrible to purists; suggestions of improvements are welcome.

-Here are the core rules for laying out the web page.
+Here are the core rules for laying out the web page (the details can be found in the corresponding submodules).

-Finally, we will need a way to apply our CSS rules upon loading the page.

 ```idris
 export